Steven113/Byte-Shuffled-Array/README.md

 # Byte-Shuffled-Array

 By Steven Tupper

 10thElement@gmail.com

 This project offers c++ arrays of primitive type that are shuffled to  help complicate memory analysis by attackers.
-Note that the shuffling is fairly simple, for the sake of performance, and the key for retrieving the data is 32-bits.
+Note that the shuffling is fairly simple, for the sake of performance.
 I didn't write this to be **the** memory encryption solution.
 It's mostly an experiment.
 You can provide your own random number generation (via a derived class of Random::RandomK that overrides GetKRandomInt()) and override the memory shuffling if you want.
+Also you can create derived classes with different lenghts and/or types of keys.
+In the demo implementations the key is an integer.

 Note that the provided classes, ShuffledArray, ShuffledCharArray and ByteShuffledArray, do not store any internal state about how they were shuffled.
 This means that someone analyzing the array stored in the